Writing resumes that work (even if you don’t yet)

 A lot of resume advice recommends including a career objective first up on your resume.
 In contrast, US News suggests leaving it out as they tend to hinder, rather than help, your application.
 If you want to discuss how the position aligns with your career goals, do it in your cover letter.

-While your cover letter addresses the selection criteria directly, your resume is the evidence of your ability to meet the job description.
+While your cover letter addresses the selection criteria directly, your resume is evidence of your ability to meet the job description.
 For each relevant position or experience, you have had, you need to be able to apply what you learned there to the job you are applying for.
 You don’t need to go into too much detail, as you want to save some information for the interview process.

 Applying the CAR approach to your resume